pvh/git-merge-driver/README.md

 The `name` property contains a description of the merge driver.

 The `driver` property contains the command that will be called when a conflict occurs.
 There's a handful of predefined parameters, most notably:
- - `%O`: ancestor’s version of the conflicting file
  - `%A`: current version of the conflicting file
  - `%B`: other branch's version of the conflicting file